Comedy horror: In film

-In comedy horror film, gallows humor is a common element.
+In comedy horror films, gallows humor is a common element.
 While comedy horror films provide scares for audiences, they also provide something that dramatic horror films do not: "the permission to laugh at your fears, to whistle past the cinematic graveyard and feel secure in the knowledge that the monsters can't get you".

 In the era of silent film, the source material for early comedy horror films came from stage performances instead of literature.
 One example, The Ghost Breaker (1914), was based on a 1909 play, though the film's horror elements were more interesting to the audience than the comedy elements.
 In the United States following the trauma of World War I, film audiences sought to see horror on screen but tempered with humor.
 The "pioneering" comedy horror film was One Exciting Night (1922), written, directed and produced by D. W. Griffith, who noticed the stage success of the genre and foresaw a cinematic translation.
-The film included comedic blackface performances and footage of a hurricane for a climactic storm.
+The film included blackface performances and footage of a hurricane for a climactic storm.
 As an early experiment, the various genres were not well-balanced with horror and comedy, and later films improved the balance and took more sophisticated approaches.
 Charles Bramesco of Vulture.com identifies Abbott and Costello Meet Frankenstein as the first commercially successful comedy horror film.
 Its success legitimized the genre and established it as commercially viable.

 Frankenstein & Dracula In Theatres in New York City, 1952.

 Following the success of Universal’s classic monster films, horror comedies in the mid-20th century often combined slapstick humor with supernatural elements.
 Films like The Fearless Vampire Killers (1967) blended parody with gothic horror.
 This era established the foundation for later films that would more evenly mix horror and comedy.

 Slapstick and gore in horror comedy (1980s–1990s)

 The 1980s marked a shift toward more extreme and graphic horror comedies.
-Films like An American Werewolf in London (1981) and Evil Dead II (1987) featured elaborate practical effects and exaggerated gore, merging body horror with absurd humor.
+Films like An American Werewolf in London (1981), Evil Dead II (1987) and Braindead (1992) featured elaborate practical effects and exaggerated gore, merging body horror with absurd humor.
 Other notable entries, such as Gremlins (1984) and Beetlejuice (1988), embraced fantasy-horror elements while maintaining a comedic tone suitable for wider audiences.

 The 1990s saw a continuation of self-aware horror comedies, as seen in Scream (1996), which satirized slasher tropes while still functioning as a horror film.
 This approach influenced later films that incorporated meta-humor.